-A geodatabase that uses traditional versioning contains additional tables and records that are not present in a nonversioned geodatabase.
+A versioned geodatabase contains additional tables and records that are not present in a nonversioned geodatabase.
 These additional tables and records facilitate concurrent editing over long periods of time.
 Without versioning, editors would lock data and prevent other users from editing or even viewing the data.
 Using this functionality requires planning and administration.

-Individual users register their data as traditional versioned to allow versioned editing directly in the geodatabase.
+Individual users register their data as versioned to allow versioned editing.
 Individual users can also create additional versions of the geodatabase.
 You must plan ahead to be sure of the following:

 - The users who need to have access to the data and versions have the proper permissions.
 For example, if users other than the version owner need to access a version, the permission on the version must be set to either protected (other users can view the version) or public (other users can view and update the version).

 - All users who reconcile edited versioned data know how conflicts between versions should be defined: by row or by column.

 - A specific user will make decisions about which version of edits to keep when resolving conflicts.

 - Each editor knows which version he or she should use for editing.

 - You know whether you are going to use replication as part of your versioning workflow.

 - You know whether you are going to use archiving as part of your versioning workflow.